A significant proportion of urban informal employment around the globe falls into these four occupational groups:

-WIEGO's work focuses on four main groups that comprise a significant proportion of informal employment globally.
-Despite a wide diversity of occupations, most workers in the informal economy have this in common: they lack legal recognition and protection.
+Conditions of work and the level of earnings differ markedly between categories of workers.
+Despite a wide diversity of occupations, most workers in the informal economy have this in common: they lack legal recognition and work without secure contracts, worker benefits, or social protection.

 Informal Workers and the Work They Do

-Then there are those – again usually women – who work in others’ homes: the tens of millions domestic workers around the globe who are among the most vulnerable of all workers.
+Then there are those – again usually women – who work in others’ homes: the more than 60 million domestic workers around the globe who provide cooking, cleaning and care so that others can go to work.

-Other common categories of informal work include contract workers in restaurants and hotels, sub-contracted janitors and security guards, casual day labourers in construction and agriculture, piece-rate workers in sweatshops, and temporary office helpers or offsite data processors.
-They work without secure contracts, worker benefits, or social protection.
+Other common categories of informal work include contract workers in restaurants and hotels, sub-contracted janitors and security guards, casual labourers in construction, piece-rate workers in sweatshops, agricultural workers, temporary office helpers or offsite data processors.
+They sell paper, plastic and scrap metal, make furniture, tan leather, stitch shoes, polish gems and repair bicycles and motorcycles.